Whether you are new to cruising or regular family cruisers you don’t want to miss out on these unique cruise experiences!

-Unmissable Cruise Experiences: No. 1 – Sailaway
+Unmissable Cruise Experiences for Families: No. 1 – Sailaway

 Top tip – By law, every passenger has to attend a lifeboat drill prior to a ship departing from port.
 After the drill pop your lifejacket back in your cabin and go and grab a good spot for the sailaway….
 I personally enjoy the party atmosphere around the pool bar although, if you are lucky enough to have one, you may prefer celebrating on your own private balcony!